DETAILED ACTION

 Regarding claim 16, Stodulka discloses the blade of claim 15.
 Stodulka further discloses wherein the notch formation protrudes into the through passageway of the blade (fig. 2).

 Regarding claim 17, Stodulka discloses the blade of claim 1.
-Stodulka further discloses wherein the notch formation is defined by a longitudinally directed channel formed in the circular peripheral side wall of the blade (channel/indent depicted on exterior surface of tubular body forming notches 2a, annotated fig. 2).
+Stodulka further discloses wherein the notch formation is defined by a longitudinally directed channel formed in a circular peripheral side wall of the blade (channel/indent depicted on exterior surface of tubular body forming notches 2a, annotated fig. 2).

 Regarding claim 22, Stodulka discloses the device of claim 19.
 Stodulka further discloses the device being a punch (device depicted in fig. 1 considered to be a punch, cuts and marks tissue and incorporates a vacuum for tissue fixation, pg.
 2).